 This award is for high school seniors from any high school in Maine.
-You must be nominated by your principal for having faced obstacles in pursuit of higher education, being a solid citizen, and showing a commitment to making a difference in the community.
-The awards are for $1,500.
+You must be nominated by your principal for facing obstacles in pursuit of higher education, having financial need, being a solid citizen of your school, and showing a commitment to making a difference in the community.

-These scholarships are for students who have affiliations with certain minority groups or have a certain ethnicity.
+These scholarships are for students who have affiliations with certain minority groups or a particular ethnicity.

-Female Asian students (or of Asian ancestry) who show excellent academics, leadership, and community service are eligible to apply for this scholarship.
+Female Asian students who show excellent academics, leadership, and community service are eligible to apply for this scholarship.
 The prize is a one-time award of $2,500.
-The award amount can be doubled if the student demonstrates financial need.

-These scholarships are for Latinx students who have a history of performing public service and charitable activities in the community.
+These scholarships are for Latinx students with strong academics who have a history of performing public service and charitable activities in the community.
 Students must have financial need and strong writing skills.
-An award of $1,000 is given to pursue associate degree, $2,500 to pursue an undergraduate degree, and $5,000 to pursue a graduate degree.
+Students will also recieve an internship placement.
+Award amount varies.

-High school seniors of Italian descent with household incomes less than $25,000 per person in the household can apply for this scholarship.
+High school seniors of Italian descent (at least 25%) with household incomes less than $25,000 per person in the household can apply for this scholarship.
 You should also have a GPA of 3.0 or higher, and have shown commitment to community service.
 The award amount varies.

-These awards are for Hispanic rising seniors with GPAs of 3.5 and above who have shown commitment to community service.
+These awards are for Hispanic rising seniors with GPAs of at least 3.5 and above who have shown commitment to community service.
 Awards are between $1,000 and $5,000.

-This scholarship is for Hispanic high school seniors (at least one parent of Hispanic/Latino heritage) who show academic achievement, financial needs, and community involvement.
-There are 4 national awards of $100,000 paid over four years, and local awards of at least $1,000.
+This scholarship is for Hispanic high school seniors (at least one parent of Hispanic/Latino heritage) who show academic achievement, financial need, and community involvement.
+There are a small number of large national awards and some additional local awards of at least $1,000.

 These scholarships are for African American high school seniors who have financial need, academic excellence, leadership, and community service experience.
 The awards are of $10,000/year, and are renewable for up to 4 years (for a total of $40,000).

 These awards are given to minority New York City residents who are high school graduates, and have strong academic achievement, leadership skills, and commitment to community service.
-The Whitney M. Young, Jr. Scholarship is for $3,500, and the Incentive Award is for $1,500.
+The Whitney M. Young, Jr. Scholarship is for $3,500.

 This award is for minority and economically disadvantaged students who are studying art and design, and also have shown a commitment to community service.
 Basic scholarships are in the amount of $2,000-$3,000.
 There are also two additional awards of up to $5,000 and honorable mention prizes of $500.